TruFaaS/TruFaaS-Demo-App/README.md

 # TruFaaS-Demo-App

 ## Prerequisite
-Follow the instructions provided in the respective repositories to configure TruFaaS-Fission, TruFaaS external component, and the TruFaaS Demo Application REST API setup.
+Follow the instructions provided in the respective repositories to setup TruFaaS-Fission, TruFaaS external component, and the TruFaaS Demo Application REST API setup.
 ## Run Application
 ``` bash
   npm i